 This Joy of Mine

-In Jesus, John the Baptist recognizes the Light, the Christ, the Lamb of God, and the Bridegroom.
+John the Baptist recognizes in Jesus the Light, the Christ, the Lamb of God and the Bridegroom.
 “Behold the Lamb of God!”
 (Jn 1:29).
-All John’s joy is to gaze upon the Face of Jesus and to hear His voice.
+All John’s joy is to gaze upon His Face and to hear His voice.
 “I am not the Christ, but I have been sent before him.
 He who has the bride is the bridegroom; the friend of the bridegroom who stands and hears him, rejoices greatly at the bridegroom’s voice; therefore this joy of mine is now full.
 He must increase but I must decrease”(Jn 329-30).

 The Burning and Shining Lamp

 The voice of John the Forerunner was heard crying in the wilderness, denouncing sin, calling men to justice, and sinners to repentance.
 But then the voice of the Eternal Father was heard, coming from heaven: “Thou art my Son, the Beloved; with Thee I am well pleased” (Lk 3:22).
-After the voice of the Father revealing the Word was heard over the Jordan, the voice of the Baptist was heard less and less until, finally, it was silenced by death, a cruel and ignominious death not unlike the immolation of the Lamb, which it prefigured.
+After the voice of the Father revealing the Word, the voice of the Baptist was heard less and less until, finally, it was silenced by death, a cruel and ignominious death not unlike the immolation of the Lamb, which it prefigured.